Rate of Growth of Distributionally Chaotic Functions: Growth of Irregular and Distributionally Irregular Harmonic Functions

 Similar to line (4.2) in \cite{BBGE10}, for fixed $m$ we will use the simpler estimate

 for $n \in \N$, where

 We note that the different maps $P_{n,k}$ are mutually compatible since for $H \in \harmpolys{m}$ and $\ell, n \geq 0$ we have that

-A proof of this fact can be found in \cite[Lemma 3.3]{GST18}.
+A proof of this fact can be found in \cite[Lemma 3.3]{GST19}.
 In particular it holds that $\frac{\partial^n}{\partial x_k^n} P_{\ell,k}(H)=P_{\ell-n,k}(H)$ for $\ell>n$.

 We also need the following lemma on inequalities between $L^2$-norms of harmonic functions with respect to $N$-spheres with different centres.
-This is essentially known but for completeness we include a proof.
-This requires the Poisson integral and Harnack's inequality, which we recall below and full details can be found in \cite[Sections 1.3 and 1.4]{AG01}.
+This is essentially known, but for completeness we include a proof.
+The proof requires the Poisson integral and Harnack's inequality, which we recall below (full details can be found in \cite[Sections 1.3 and 1.4]{AG01}).

 We let $\sigma_N = \sigma(S(1))$ be the surface area of the $N$-sphere $S(1)$, where $\sigma$ denotes the (unnormalised) surface area measure.
 The \emph{Poisson kernel} of the ball $B(x_0, r)$ is given by the function